NguuJp/vue-csv-search-cdn/README.md

 - The papaparse library was considered but not used for this implementation.

 ## Summary
-The decision was made to use the Vue CDN version as it is easier to implement and requires less development cost than setting up a local development environment with node.js.
-To enable anyone to set up the local development environment easily, commands and other information will be provided.
-The static files generated from the build will be uploaded to the shared rental server.
+Rather than loading from CDN, setting up a local development environment with node.js and installing Vue would require less development cost.
+Putting the built static files on a shared rental server would be better.
+Leaving commands and other information to enable anyone to set up the local development environment would be beneficial in the end.